mahidhar5169/scheduling-algorithms-website/README.md

 # scheduling-algorithms-website
-An algorithms website for process scheduling
+An algorithm website for process scheduling